 If a radio station could reduce listener erosion, that station could sustain ratings without marketing, promotion or increased costs.
 Keeping your existing listeners tuned in is the most dependable way of creasing share.
 The problem is listeners do tune out.
+Nothing can be done to eliminate it.
+Plenty can be done to reduce it.

-In radio, we can’t prevent all tune out.
-But the most important thing you can do to improve your ratings is maximize your existing “customers”.
 And research shows us there are clear steps we can take to improve in this area.

 The list is in no particular order.
 They’re all critical.
 They all cost lost ratings.
 And they all need to be addressed.

 Radio is often a passive listening experience.
 It’s on in the background, acting as a soundtrack to other activities.
 When anything disrupts the current listening experience, it’s an invitation to exit.

 Simply, tune out happens when real tune in never occurs.
 When personalities fail to earn listener engagement quickly, at the beginning of a break, they perceptually tune out.
 And mental tune out is nearly as dangerous as physically tuning out.